 O’Shaughnessy Educational Center Auditorium

 Power and Place: Native Arts, Exhibitions, and Minnesota, a roundtable discussion, will investigate current issues in the field of museum studies including Minnesota’s exhibition history of Native arts, collaboration with Native communities, and the ways in which museums have succeeded and failed to engage with decolonization.
 Panelists will dialogue about personal experiences related to curation, museum partnerships, and artistic endeavors, while challenging the public to consider social and institutional constructions of power.
-The discussion will be facilitated by University of St. Thomas Art History and Museum Studies graduate student, Alex Buffalohead, and questions from the audience will be welcome.
+The discussion will be facilitated by University of St. Thomas Art History and Museum Studies graduate student, Alex Buffalohead, with introductory remarks by Dakota Hoska.
+Questions from the audience will be welcome.

 - Dr. Jill Ahlberg Yohe, Assistant Curator of Native American Art, Minneapolis Institute of Art